Nishiyama, Niigata

 Nishiyama (西山町, Nishiyama-machi) was a town located in Kariwa District, Niigata Prefecture, Japan.

-As of 2003, the town had an estimated population of 6,712 and a density of 118.52 persons per km².
-The total area was 56.63 km².
+As of 2003, the town had an estimated population of 6,712 and a density of 118.52 persons per km2.
+The total area was 56.63 km2.

 On May 1, 2005, Nishiyama, along with the town of Takayanagi (also from Kariwa District), was merged into the expanded city of Kashiwazaki.

-The town was the birthplace of Kakuei Tanaka, ex Japanese prime minister.
+The town was the birthplace of Kakuei Tanaka, once the Japanese prime minister.